Skip to content

 A [program] is a long-running, auto-restarted process — which is exactly a RunWisp service.
 Most keys carry straight over:

-The importer flags everything it can’t map cleanly with a # TODO and a note for well-known keys it recognises but can’t convert.
-Anything it doesn’t recognise at all is skipped quietly — you won’t lose it, but you won’t get a warning either.
+The importer flags everything it can’t map cleanly with a # TODO in the TOML and a note on that program’s row.
+A key it doesn’t recognise at all is dropped — but the row says which keys, by name, so you can decide whether any of them mattered.
 The ones to know about:

 • autorestart.
 RunWisp services are always-on — they restart whenever they exit. autorestart=true (and supervisord’s default, unexpected) map to a service directly. autorestart=false is different: that’s a run-once process, so it’s imported as a task with run_on_start and restart = "never" instead of a service.
 If you relied on unexpected to not restart on a clean exit, set exit_codes so RunWisp knows which codes are success.